 REMOTE & HOME WORKING

-In the meantime, you might find it useful to review our recent summary of current tax reliefs on expenses for contractors when working from home at: https://www.fenero.ie/knowledge/covid-19-working-from-home-what-expenses-can-i-claim/
+If you are interested to read more about tax reliefs on expenses for contractors when working from home at, check out our blog post: https://www.fenero.ie/knowledge/covid-19-working-from-home-what-expenses-can-i-claim/

 Vehicle Registration Tax (VRT) and Motor Tax